arvsrao/arvsrao.github.io/_posts/2025-03-01-solving-linear-systems.md

 This system is pictured above in Figure #1.
 Any two equations of the system explain the other.
 For example the third equation can be eliminated because $\rho_3 = \frac{1}{2}(3\rho_1 + \rho_2)$.
 Leaving a system of two independent equations in two unknowns, which is solvable.

-More common are systems like the one below.
-It is pictured below in Figure #2.
+More common are systems like the one listed and pictured below.

 $$
 \begin{align*}